BumboBlast/godot-chess-engine/README.md

     Can make random moves

-BUG: CPU Moves do not handle pawn promotions (at all)
+BUGS:

+    CPU only promotes their pawn into Queen
+    Get FEN does not do anything
+    CPU will not move if is in check, and only 1 legal move

 Credit:
     Font: https://fontesk.com/naga-font/